Capleugh/monster_shop_solo/README.md

 # Monster Shop

 ## Description
-Monster Shop is an ecommerce application in which users can register, login, and buy and sell items.
-Users can occupy **come back to this** one of three roles: regular user (consumer), merchant, or administrator and access to functionality will change depending on these roles.
+Monster Shop is an ecommerce application in which users can register, login, and ficticiously buy and sell items.
+Users are differentiated by one of three roles: default user (consumer), merchant, or administrator and access to functionality will change depending on these roles.

 write me!

-## Built With
-* Ruby on Rails - web framework (version)
-* PostgresQL - database manager
-* Heorku - cloud platform for app hosting

 ## Use Monster Shop
 ### Via the Web
 [Click Here to Use Our App](https://powerful-castle-36304.herokuapp.com/)
 ### Access Locally
-* git clone this repo
+* Clone this repo with: `git clone git@github.com:DavidBarriga-Gomez/monster_shop_part_1.git`
-* versions of ruby
-* version of rails
+* Install Ruby 2.4.1
+* Install Rails 5.1.7
 * gems for testing (rspec, etc.)
-* bundle install
+* Run `$ bundle install`
-* bundle update
+* Run `$ bundle update`
+* Run `$ rails db:setup`
-* seeds are provided but feel free to add your own!
+* Seeds are provided but feel free to add your own!
+* Note: This application uses the following gems for testing, which are included in the gemfile:
+   * `rspec-rails`
+   * `capybara`
+   * `shoulda-matchers`
+   * `factory_bot_rails`

 ## Authentication
 Monster Shop requires authentication of users to log-in to the site.
 Passwords are encrypted using BCrypt.